-The bandwidth requirements of streaming games in HD are considerably higher than streaming video.
-If you’ve got a bandwidth cap, or low speed internet (or both), odds are you’ll need a new internet plan to run something like Stadia.
-According to Google you only need a download speed of 20Mbps to access 1080p HDR gaming at 60fps.
-That seems reasonable if you live in an urban area where even cheaper plans comfortably exceed that.
-However, if you’ve got a cap on that, Stadia can apparently burn through up to 9GB of data an hour streaming at 1080p.
-People are going to burn through even halfway decent caps pretty quickly at that rate, which can incur added fees and eventually require a more expensive internet plan.
+That seems reasonable if you live in an urban area where cheaper plans comfortably exceed that.
+However, if you’ve got a cap on that, Stadia can burn through nearly 25GB per hour when streaming in 4K.
+GeForce Now can consume even more on default settings, but offers lower bitrates to reduce data consumption.
+Cloud gamers are going to burn through data caps pretty quickly at that rate, which can incur added fees and potentially require a more expensive internet plan.

 What kind of Cloud Gaming services are there?

-Playstation Now has been out for awhile, offering a relatively wide selection of Playstation 3 and Playstation 4 games to stream or download on your console or Windows PC.
-The service costs $19.99 per month, but you can get it a little cheaper if you buy in three-month or 12 month increments.
+PlayStation Now has been around for a while and offers a relatively wide selection of Playstation 2, 3, and 4 games to stream or download on your Playstation console or Windows PC.
+The service costs $9.99 per month, with considerable discounts if you buy in three- or 12-month increments.

 Nvidia GeForce Now

-Game streaming service Vortex very much aims to be the Netflix of video games.
-Its pitch is simple: select from a large library of PC games, and stream them to almost any internet connected device, all for $9.99 a month.
+Game streaming service Vortex takes a different approach to the idea of Netflix for video games.
+Its pitch is simple: select from a large library of PC games, and stream them to almost any internet-connected device, all for as little as $9.99 a month.
 In practice, it’s a little more complicated.

 Vortex offers apps for Android and Windows, and also supports streaming through Chrome browsers.